Do you need a TLS certificate that includes the CanSignHttpExchanges extension?

 Per industry standards, certificates that include the Signed HTTP Exchange extension have a 90-day maximum validity limit.

-On the certificate's Request page, expand Additional Certificate Options and under Signed HTTP Exchanges, check Include the CanSignHttpExchanges extension in the certificate.
+On the certificate's Request page, expand Additional Certificate Options.
+Under Signed HTTP Exchanges, check Include the CanSignHttpExchanges extension in the certificate.

 When creating an ACME Directory URL for your Signed HTTP Exchange certificate, make sure to include the CanSignHttpExchanges extension in the certificate.